WMML: History

-What is now WMML began operations in 1959 as WSET, programming a middle of the road format; for a time, the station studios were located in the Queensbury Hotel in Glens Falls.
+What is now WMML began operations on May 28, 1959 as WSET, programming a middle of the road format; for a time, the station studios were located in the Queensbury Hotel in Glens Falls.
 In 1965, WSET changed its call sign to WBZA; the new call sign arose from the station owner's respect for WBZ in Boston.
 At the time, the station broadcast at 1410 AM with a "daytime only" license from the Federal Communications Commission (FCC).
 At sunset each day, the station would leave the air until the next day at 6 a.m.
 In 1971, the format was changed to Top 40.
 During the later 1970s, WBZA evolved to more of an adult contemporary format, and it eventually changed frequencies to 1230 in late 1982.
 WBZA flipped formats in 1986 to nostalgia, calling itself "Real Music".
 The WBZA call sign was transferred 1410 AM (which had returned to the air in 1988 under a new license as WSTL) in 1998; at that time, the station changed its call sign to WMML and took on a sports format.